Chick Corea: Later work

-Corea's other bands included the Chick Corea Elektric Band, its trio reduction called “Akoustic Band”, Origin, and its trio reduction called the New Trio.
+Corea's other bands included the Chick Corea Elektric Band, its trio reduction called "Akoustic Band", Origin, and its trio reduction called the New Trio.
 Corea signed a record deal with GRP Records in 1986 which led to the release of ten albums between 1986 and 1994, seven with the Elektric Band, two with the Akoustic Band, and a solo album, Expressions.

 The Akoustic Band released a self-titled album in 1989 and a live follow-up, Alive, in 1991, both featuring John Patitucci on bass and Dave Weckl on drums.
 It marked a return to traditional jazz trio instrumentation in Corea's career, and the bulk of his subsequent recordings have featured acoustic piano.

 In 1992, Corea started his own label, Stretch Records.

 In 2001, the Chick Corea New Trio, with bassist Avishai Cohen and drummer Jeff Ballard, released the album Past, Present & Futures.
 The eleven-song album includes only one standard (Fats Waller's "Jitterbug Waltz").
 The rest of the tunes are Corea originals.
 He participated in 1998's Like Minds with old associates Gary Burton on vibraphone, Dave Holland on bass, Roy Haynes on drums, and Pat Metheny playing guitars.

 During the later part of his career, Corea also explored contemporary classical music.
-He composed his first piano concerto–and an adaptation of his signature piece, "Spain", for a full symphony orchestra–and performed it in 1999 with the London Philharmonic Orchestra.
-In 2004 he composed his first work without keyboards: his String Quartet No. 1 was written for the Orion String Quartet and performed by them at 2004's Summerfest in Wisconsin.
+He composed his first piano concerto—an adaptation of his signature piece "Spain" for a full symphony orchestra—and performed it in 1999 with the London Philharmonic Orchestra.
+In 2004, he composed his first work without keyboards: his String Quartet No. 1 was written for the Orion String Quartet and performed by them at 2004's Summerfest in Wisconsin.

-Corea continued recording fusion albums such as To the Stars (2004) and Ultimate Adventure (2006).
-The latter won the Grammy Award for Best Jazz Instrumental Album, Individual or Group.
+Corea continued recording fusion albums such as To the Stars (2004) and The Ultimate Adventure (2006).
+The latter won the Grammy Award for Best Jazz Instrumental Album, Individual or Group for 2007.